Hardwood floors are deceptively thought to clean.

 Now that we’ve talked all about the good points, let’s go to the not so good points.

-Bottom line: This compact vacuum is a beast in terms of cleaning performance and versatility but there are some concerns with the build quality.
+Bottom line: This stick vacuum is a beast in terms of cleaning performance and versatility but it won’t come cheap.
+However, performance will be great thanks to the soft roller cleaning head.
+It will not scratch hardwood.

 For Large Homes: Shark Navigator NV752

-Shark calls this the “lift away” feature that they first introduced with the Shark NV352.
+Shark calls this the “lift away” that was first seen in the Shark NV352.

 Bottom line: This tool is great for medium to large sized homes with a mix of carpet and hardwood.
 It is capable of cleaning pet hair on upholstery thanks to its mini turbo pet brush.
 One of the more versatile machines in this list.